Create training samples

 In the interactive map view, you can zoom, pan, and search for imagery available anywhere on the planet.
 The map is broken up into grids.
 When you point to a grid box, a number appears.
 This number indicates the number of available images for that box.

 - In the search box, type Kolovai.
+In the list of results, click Kolovai.

 This is a town on the main island of Tongatapu with a coconut plantation.